farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **CreatedRAId** holds the ID of the FARAO remedial action that was created from this native element.
 This is the ID the user should use to query the internal CRAC & RaoResult objects.

-Here is a full example of RemedialActionCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of RemedialActionCreationContext usage to export user-comprehensible RAO results:

 ```java
 UcteCracCreationContext ucteCracCreationContext = ...